HiTECNOLOGYs/cl-charms/README.md

-You can use GitHub project's (which is located here: https://github.com/HiTECNOLOGYs/cl-charms) issues tracker or wiki to contribute bug reports/patches/etc. or just send me an email (but that's not recommended way to do it, though).
+You can use GitHub project's (which is located here: https://github.com/HiTECNOLOGYs/cl-charms) issues tracker or wiki to contribute bug reports/patches/etc. or just send an email to one of the maintainers.

 Major areas of work to be done: